+The Housing Vertical researches the uneven impacts of data, AI, and algorithmic systems on housing in the US as well as ways that these same tools may be used to address racial disparities.
 Housing policies enacted today are not applied in a vacuum.
 They are implemented in an environment that has evolved through a long, complex history which includes discriminatory policies and practices put into effect by various actors, ranging from the government to banks to private citizens.
 These racially inequitable policies include racial covenants, redlining, predatory lending and more.
-Emerging research shows that AI and algorithmic systems are exacerbating rather than ameliorating these existing inequities.
+Emerging research shows that AI and algorithmic systems (including generative AI systems, as we will demonstrate in this paper) are exacerbating rather than ameliorating these existing inequities.
 In our work, we take a data-driven approach to think beyond algorithmic fairness and account for historical aspects in evaluating housing equity.
-Our primary objective in the housing vertical is to reveal mechanisms that lead to racially disparate outcomes in housing and to identify the most impactful intervention points to disrupt these mechanisms.
-In particular, we are focused on three topics: evictions and housing security; home ownership and lending; and health disparities that result from residential segregation.
+Our primary objective is to reveal mechanisms that lead to racially disparate outcomes in housing and to identify the most impactful intervention points to disrupt these mechanisms.

 Current projects